Ph.D. in Rehabilitation and Movement Science

 - Satisfactory GPA.
 The university minimum undergraduate GPA is 2.7 on a 4.0 scale for at least the last two years of undergraduate work.

 - Satisfactory score on the TOEFL exam (for international students only).
-The university minimum TOEFL score requirement is 550 (paper-based) and 213 (computer-based).
+The university minimum TOEFL score requirement is Reading 19-23, Listening 20-23 and Writing 24-26 (paper-based) or 80 (Internet-based).
 Scores must be current (within two years).

 Suggested Application Deadline Dates